Zinkelburger/ChesscomBlocker/Readme.md

 # Chess.com Blocker

-A Chrome extension that calculates a player's number of losses in the past day on chess.com.
+A Chrome and Firefox extension that calculates a player's number of losses in the past day on chess.com.
 If this is greater than the maxGames number input by the user, the [chess.com/play/online](chess.com/play/online) page is blocked.

 ## Installation
 **Chrome**